HeinerMo/TaskTracker/README.md

 # TaskTracker
-TaskTracker aims to help the users keep a prioritized list of all the task the they should complete.
-Each task can be marked as completed, not completed or discarded.
-And the user can see a summary of their day and week.
+TaskTracker aims to help the users keep a prioritized list of all the task the they should complete while being as simple and non intrusive as posible.